-10.5.
-COVID Recommended Ship Sanitization
+- 10.4.
+Recommended Ship Sanitization - Sanitizing supplies should be available for cleaning in common work areas. - All door handles, navigation equipment, engine control room equipment and other high- touch areas are to be wiped down with disinfectant cleaner on a regular basis.

-- Sanitizing supplies should be available for cleaning in common work areas. - All door handles, navigation equipment, engine control room equipment and other high-touch areas are to be wiped down with disinfectant cleaner on a regular basis. - All Persons are to wash their hands with soap and water for 20 seconds minimum prior to entering the Galley and are responsible for wiping down the table with disinfectant after a meal.
+All Persons are to wash their hands with soap and water for 20 seconds minimum or use an approved alcohol-based hand sanitizer prior to entering the Galley and are responsible for wiping down the table with disinfectant after a meal.